onmax/unocss-preset-onmax/docs/unocss-preset-reka-ui/features/variants.md

 The variants system uses a configurable prefix (default: `reka-`) followed by a state identifier to target elements with specific data attributes.
 This approach provides a clean, declarative way to style elements based on their current state.

+### How matching works

+Every variant renders two selectors:

+- the element itself when it already carries the data attribute (`[data-state="open"].reka-open:bg-slate-4`)
+- any descendant whose nearest ancestor matches the same attribute _with the same value_

+The second selector uses `:not(:has())` guards so that only the closest matching ancestor applies the utility.
+This prevents clashes in nested UIs—like a dropdown inside an open modal—where an outer `[data-state="open"]` should not affect an inner `[data-state="closed"]` element.

 ```vue
 <template>
   <button